SKCF Environmental Grants Program to fund fourteen organizations for 2021

 - Organizations must submit a written proposal and participate in a discussion with the review panel.

-Learn more about the fourteen (14) organizations recommended to receive funding upon the completion of successful contract negotiations on our South King County Fund Story Map.
+Learn more about the fourteen (14) organizations that received funding for the first round of the SKCF Environmental Grants Program.
+This South King County Fund Story Map also shows where projects were funded.